 Attachment and relationships

-How you bonded with a parent or caretaker as an infant will determine how you relate to others as an adult.
-Those who experienced confusing emotional communications during infancy often grow into adults who have difficulty understanding their own emotions and the feelings of others.
-This limits your ability to build or maintain successful friendships.
-Read Attachment & Adult Relationships.
+How you bonded with a parent or caretaker as an infant has an impact on how you relate to others as an adult.
+Those who experienced confusing emotional communications during infancy may grow into adults who have difficulty understanding their own emotions and the feelings of others.
+This can get in the way of your ability to build or maintain successful friendships.
+Read Attachment and Adult Relationships.